Staré Splavy

-Staré Splavy (Thammühl am See) is a village and part of Doksy in the Česká Lípa District in the Liberec Region oid the Czech Republic.
+Staré Splavy (Thammühl am See) is a village and municipal part of Doksy in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 600 inhabitants.
 It is a recreation centre and a former spa resort, located on the northwestern shore of Lake Mácha.

-At the turn of the 19th and 20th centuries, it was one of the famous holiday destinations in the whole of Austria-Hungary.
+Etymology

+The name Staré Splavy literally means 'old weirs' in Czech.
+The German name Thammühl was first mentioned in 1654 nad was derived from the words Thamm ('dam') and Mühle ('mill').
+Both names referred to the settlement's location by the Lake Mácha dam.

+Geography

+Staré Splavy is located in the northern part of the territory of Doksy, about 12 km southeast of Česká Lípa and 34 km southwest of Liberec.
+It lies in the Ralsko Uplands, on the northwestern shore of Lake Mácha, a large fishpond fed by the stream Robečský potok.